 If you have found one journal article, you can consult the article's references to find out what sources were used.
 This will help you to find earlier literature.

-Cited reference search is snowballing forward.
+Forward citation search is snowballing forward.
 Look at sources where the article is cited.
 This will give you more up-to-date literature on your topic.
-It is easy to search for references in Web of Science or Google Scholar.
+The Web of Science or Google Scholar search engine, for example, let you do this easily.

 Searching relevant journals